kiran-kumar-juego/code-review-action/README.md

 ## Usage with Gitea

-Since this action is hosted on an internal Gitea server, you have two main options:
+Since this action is hosted on an internal Gitea server:

-### Option 1: Clone in Workflow (Recommended)
+### Clone in Workflow

 ```yaml
 name: Unity Code Review